 From oral testimonies, written accounts, linguistic accounts, and traces of dialectical and cultural evidence, one could see traces of similarities between the Bassa Nge and Nupe people which are a pointer to their Nupe origin.
 Three historical pieces of evidence are used to determine how the Bassa Nge are a Nupe people.
 The first evidence is their language.
 In terms of language, they easily understood each other when they spoke.
 The second aspect is their culture.
 In terms of cultural similarities, they are still akin to each other in the way and manner they dress, eat, dance, marry, and conduct burials.
 The third is evidence from linguistics, written, oral, and anthropological sources.
-For instance, according to Forde, the Bassa Nge are naturally bilingual like any other Nupe cluster such as Ebe, Zitako, or Dibo more closely related to Gbari, Kupa, and Cekpa.1.
+For instance, according to Forde, the Bassa Nge are naturally bilingual like any other Nupe cluster such as Ebe, Zitako, or Dibo more closely related to Gbari, Kupa, and Cekpa..
 This means that they speak Nupe as their language.
-This could be the reason why, Forde identified them as a split-off of Nupe.2.
+This could be the reason why, Forde identified them as a split-off of Nupe..

-In corroborating Forde, Habi further clarifies that Bassa Nge who is a splitter-off of Nupe still has a language similar to Nupe both in its very [form], structure, and organization3.
+In corroborating Forde, Habi further clarifies that Bassa Nge who is a splitter-off of Nupe still has a language similar to Nupe both in its very [form], structure, and organization.
 Historically, however, there is no way one would separate without changes coming into play over time.
 This is why recently, they can be regarded as separate Nupe because a lot of influences have crept in which leads to adulteration of the original Nupe language.
 Be that as it may, they still have similar language expressions, religious beliefs, dietary habits, singing and drumming, masquerades, birth ceremonies, marriage ceremonies, and interment.
 Even their political structure, occupation, economic structure as well as the structure of the communities and settlement patterns are all pointers to the similarity claims.
-For instance, Hopkins observed that the language of Bassa Nge is similar to Nupe to the extent that a Bassa Nge and a Nupe man can make
+For instance, Hopkins observed that the language of Bassa Nge is similar to Nupe to the extent that a Bassa Nge and a Nupe man can make themselves understood to one another, each speaking his language .
+Interrogating this statement shows that,

-1 D. Forde The Nupe in Daryl, F. "Ed" Western Africa, Ethnographic Survey of Africa: Peoples of the Niger-
+&lt;sup>3 D. Forde The Nupe in Daryl, F. "Ed" Western Africa, Ethnographic Survey of Africa: Peoples of the Niger-Benue Confluence.

-Benue Confluence.
 International African Institute.
 London.
 Rout-ledge, 1955.
 23

-2 D. Forde The Nupe in Daryl, F. "Ed" Western Africa, 23, Interview with Barrister Alim Haruna, President Niniji Nupe themselves understood to one another, each speaking his language4.
-Interrogating this statement shows that, this is an aftermath of their primary migration because, from the beginning, there were no dialectical differences, also, the Nupe and Bassa Nge have the same Nupe Bible and literature.
-The minute variations only crept in much more lately which could be a result of their age-long contact with Bunu, Oworo, Igala, and even Ibira to an extent en route to their present place of abode7.
+&lt;sup>4 D. Forde The Nupe in Daryl, F. "Ed" Western Africa, 23, Interview with Barrister Alim Haruna, President Niniji Nupe Development Association, Lokoja, interviewed by Nasiru Joseph Gimba, 02-08-2024, 2pm this is an aftermath of their primary migration because, from the beginning, there were no dialectical differences, also, the Nupe and Bassa Nge have the same Nupe Bible and literature.
+The minute variations only crept in much more lately which could be a result of their age-long contact with Bunu, Oworo, Igala, and even Ibira to an extent en route to their present place of abode.
 Perhaps, this could be why Habi alludes that, all along their migration and sojournment in Bunuland and Lokoja to their present place of abode, they were still bearing Nupe until their secondary migration from Lokoja to Bassa Province where another ethnic group called Bassa were already settled.
-This made the Whiteman refer to them as Bassa adding a suffix - Nge^8 .
-Of all the ethnic groups mentioned, Bunuland, had more influence on the language of the Bassa Nge of about ten percent (10%) as alluded by Lakpini9.
+This made the Whiteman refer to them as Bassa adding a suffix - $Nge^8$ .
+Of all the ethnic groups mentioned, Bunuland, had more influence on the language of the Bassa Nge of about ten percent (10%) as alluded by Lakpini.